Akimoto Hirotomo

-Akimoto Hirotomo (秋元 礼朝) was a Japanese samurai of the late Edo period who served as the lord of Tatebayashi han (Kōzuke Province).
+Akimoto Hirotomo (秋元 礼朝) was a Japanese samurai of the late Edo period who served as the lord of Tatebayashi Domain (Kōzuke Province).
 Succeeding to family headship in 1864, he ruled the domain during the closing stages of the Tokugawa Shogunate and the chaos of the Boshin War.
 He and his domain were deeply involved in the events of the war in the north.

 In the Meiji era, Hirotomo's family became viscounts (子爵, shishaku) in the new nobility.